Last Updated on 5 months by Eva

 - Straightens your spine and provides support for your lower back

 - Helps to close Diastasis Recti (Ab Separation)

-When to start wearing a postpartum girdle
+When to start wearing a postpartum belly wrap

 Based on my own experience, I consider the stomach to be the toughest part of my body to return into pre-pregnancy shape.